 Hunter College Journalism students are encouraged to take advantage of our prime location — New York City, home to dozens of the nation’s top media companies – by pursuing internships during the school year or summer for pay or credit.
-Although students must apply for internships on their own, the Journalism Internship Coordinator is available for guidance on where to apply and how to build strong resumes and cover letters:

 Students can earn one academic credit per 40 hours of work performed over the course of the semester.
 For example, a 120-hour internship – 8 hours per week over a 15-week semester — would equal 3 units of academic credit, the typical credit value for a MEDP or MEDIA course.
 Students may take a maximum of 12 internship credits as a general elective in the course of their Hunter career, and no more than 6 per semester.
 During short semesters, such as summer or winter, the cap is 3 credits, though another three may be rolled over to fall or spring.
 Internships are graded as credit/no credit.

 • Students must be a Film or Media Studies major